 • Moisture: max 10%

 These are excellent numbers.
-The protein percentage is significantly higher than many commercially-available brands of kibble and has plenty of fiber for healthy digestion.
+The protein percentage is significantly higher than many commercially available brands of kibble and has plenty of fiber for healthy digestion.

 Another important thing to note is that all the recipes from Ollie meet the AAFCO profiles for dogs of all life stages, which includes puppies and large dogs (over 70 lbs as an adult).
-This means that you can feed your pup Ollie no matter the size or life stage.
+This means that you can feed your pup Ollie meals no matter its size or life stage.

 What Makes It Different